Extending Partial Representations of Proper and Unit Interval Graphs: Bounded Representations of Unit Interval Graphs with Prescribed Ordering

-\begin{proof} Constraints of types~(\ref{constr_lb}) and~(\ref{constr_ub}) are satisfied since the representation is bounded.
-Constraints of type~(\ref{constr_edges}) give correct representation of intersecting pairs of intervals.
-The non-intersecting pairs of an $\eps$-grid representation are at distance at least $\eps$ which makes constraints of type~(\ref{constr_nonedges}) satisfied. \end{proof}
+\begin{proof} Constraints of types~(\ref{constr_lb}) and~(\ref{constr_ub}) are satisfied, since the representation is bounded and on the right of $C_{t-1}$.
+Constraints of type~(\ref{constr_edges}) correspond to a correct representation of intersecting pairs of intervals.
+The non-intersecting pairs of an $\eps$-grid representation are at distance at least $\eps$, which makes constraints of type~(\ref{constr_nonedges}) satisfied. \end{proof}

 Now, we are ready to show: